Report and Response Team Steps

 Steps to Report a Complaint

-- The initial, Report a Complaint form, is a confidential consent to contact from the independent, trauma-trained licensed counselor.
+- The initial, Report a Complaint form, is a confidential consent to contact from the independent, Licensed Mental Health Professional.

-- The Counselor will reach out to the individual within 12 hours and establish a time to speak directly.
+- The Licensed Mental Health Professional will reach out to the individual within 12 hours and establish a time to speak directly.

-- In that scheduled conversation, the Counselor and the individual submitting the report, will have a more detailed conversation about the overall process, how to submit a formal complaint, as well as address any other concerns or questions.
+- In that scheduled conversation, the Licensed Mental Health Professional and the individual submitting the report will have a more detailed conversation about the overall process, how to submit a formal complaint, as well as address any other concerns or questions.

-- If the individual wishes to complete the formal report, the form will be provided and the Counselor will support the individual if needed.
+- If the individual wishes to complete the formal report, the form will be provided and the Licensed Mental Health Professional will support the individual if needed.

 - The formal complaint will be sent confidentially to the DRT directly.
 No other individuals will have access to the content of the report at this point.